meltyourface/blank/posts/Crossroad/The-Crossroads-Embrace-New-Moon-Ritual-for-Transformation/index.md

 1. Two-headed coin (representing choice and duality)
 2. Compass (representing guidance and decision-making)

-Crossroad Location: The Ancient Oak Crossroad, a powerful convergence of ley lines where a centuries-old oak tree marks the four-way junction of dirt roads.
+**Crossroad Location**: The Ancient Oak Crossroad, a powerful convergence of ley lines where a centuries-old oak tree marks the four-way junction of dirt roads.

 **Incantation**: (to be spoken aloud at the crossroad)